carbon-language/carbon-lang/llvm/docs/AMDGPUOperandSyntax.rst

 Absolute Expressions
 --------------------

-The value of an absolute expression remains the same after program relocation.
+The value of an absolute expression does not change after program relocation.
 Absolute expressions must not include unassigned and relocatable values such as labels.

+Absolute expressions are evaluated to 64-bit integer values and converted to :ref:`expected operand type<amdgpu_syn_instruction_type>` as described :ref:`here<amdgpu_synid_int_conv>`.

 Examples: